What Is Unethical Advertising?

-BUT, that’s not to say that advertising is innocent.
-While there are rules that agencies cannot break, they can bend them to make their point.
-Quite often, they bend them a lot.
+While there are rules that agencies cannot break, they can (and often do) bend them to make their point.

-But what about just unethical advertising?
-Well, being unethical means not adhering to the proper rules of conduct for the industry, and also lacking moral principles.
+Being unethical means not adhering to the proper rules of conduct for the industry, and also lacking moral principles.
 In everyday life, examples of this include, but are certainly not limited to: lying to your spouse, exaggerating skills on your resume or gossiping about a friend or family member.

 The same can be true of a business.
 For example, a doctor or dentist dating a patient is not against the law, but it is definitely considered unethical.
 Or, if a company consistently asks a salaried employee to work longer than 40 hours week after week, leaving him or her exhausted and highly stressed, that's unethical.